 3.1 Adherence and drop-outs

+Twenty-eight participants were included (10 healthy older adults, 6 MCI, 12 AD).
 A full description of trial participants has been reported previously [13].
 Participants were dichotomised into two groups: those that trained more than 20 hours over the study (high adherence, n=20), and those that trained less than 20 hours over the study (low adherence, n=5) or dropped-out (n=3).
 The median hours trained for high adherence group was 37.8 [IQR: 30.5-52.2], compared to 17.1 [IQR: 16.8-18.8] in the low adherence group.
 The majority of high adherers were healthy (n=10, 100% of healthy), or MCI (n=5, 83% of MCI), with fewer from the AD group (n=5, 42% of AD).
-In contrast, the low adherence group consisted mainly of AD (n=7, 88%), with only one MCI participant.
+In contrast, the low adherence group consisted mainly of AD (n=7, 88% of low adherers), with only one MCI participant.
 Barriers and facilitators from the qualitative analysis are arrayed against the high and low adherence groups in Table 1.

 There were a greater number of barriers amongst the low adherence and drop-out group.
 In particular, barriers that were not present amongst the high adherence group were: apathy, severity of cognitive impairment, fluctuating symptoms, ability to remember instructions, difficulty with new situations and skills, fear of failure, patient-carer friction, carer reliance, lack of insight, lack of computer literacy, and higher levels of anxiety, stress and frustration.
 In contrast to participants with low adherence, barriers were more easily overcome by high adherers, which were viewed as a challenge.

-Barriers in the high adherence group were more likely to be modifiable; for example, minimising distractions, having a suitable environment, training when less tired and busy, in comparison with less modifiable factors, such as dementia severity, apathy, lack of insight, and carer reliance.
+Barriers in the high adherence group were more likely to be modifiable; for example, minimising distractions, having a suitable environment, training when less tired and busy, in comparison with less modifiable factors present in the low adherence group, such as dementia severity, apathy, lack of insight, and carer reliance.
 Although high adherers also experienced frustration and negative feelings related to poor performance, they were more likely to overcome this by “taking time out” or accepting their performance was likely to fluctuate.
 High adherers were particularly facilitated and motivated by achievement, challenge, and visible progress.
 Similar facilitators were present in the low adherence group (ability to complete exercises, visible progress and satisfaction), but they were more likely to need facilitator or carer support to complete the training, including carers being able to step-back when needed in some instances.

 Integrated participant profiles

+Twenty-five participants (10 healthy older adults, 6 MCI, 9 AD), completed the training and interview study with follow-up assessments.
+Three participants under-went remote follow-up due to the covid-19 pandemic and did not have data on CRR changes.
 Participants were divided into three quantitative groups: increase in CRR (n=6), no change in CRR (n=9), and reduction in CRR (n=7) post-training.
 In Table 2, the quantitative outcomes are arrayed against the qualitative experiences for each participant in their respective CRR groups, to identify whether benefits in the quantitative arm translated into qualitative benefits, or where the two are discordant.